Army of the Mughal Empire: Organization

-Meanwhile, personal royal army which under the direct command of the emperor were numbered around 24,000 soldiers.
-These emperor personal standing armies were called Ahadis, a body of cavalry trooper.
-Another term for the Mughal emperor personal bodyguards which associated with the Ahadis was the Walashahis(lit. belonging to the king), or imperial bodyguards, which regarded as the most trusted and faithful part of the troops, being directly in the pay of the Emperor.
-They also serve as cavalrymen, similar to Ahadis.
-They were chiefly, if not entirely, men who had been attached to the Emperor from his youth and had served him while he was only a prince and were thus marked out in a special manner as his personal attendants and household troops.
+The emperor's personal army numbered around 24,000 soldiers.
+Directly under royal command, these warriors were called Ahadis, a body of cavalry troopers.

+Another term for the Mughal emperor's personal bodyguards which was associated with the Ahadis was the Walashahis (belonging to the king), or imperial bodyguards.
+Regarded as the most trusted and faithful troops, they were directly in the pay of the Emperor.
+They served as cavalrymen, similar to Ahadis.
+Walashahis were chiefly, if not entirely, men who had been attached to the Emperor since their youth and had served him while he was only a prince, and were thus marked as his personal attendants and household troops.